symphonyoss/App-Integrations-Zapier/README.md

 Symphony supports Zapier **actions** to post messages to Symphony via WebHooks. *Symphony cannot be used as a trigger on Zapier.*

 ## What formats and events it supports and what it produces
-Every integration will get a message sent in a specific format (depending on what system is it dealing with) and it will usually convert it into an "entity" before it reaches the Symphony platform.
-It will also, usually, identify the kind of message it will deal with based on an "event" identifier, that varies based on which system is it integrating with.
+Every integration will receive a message sent in a specific format (depending on the system it ingests) and will usually convert it into an "entity" before it reaches the Symphony platform.
+It will also, usually, identify the kind of message based on an "event" identifier, which varies based on the third-party system.

+This "entity" we generate will have information necessary to be rendered on Symphony Platform, distributed by tags.
+Although these tags may vary greatly among every integration event, they must all have at least the tag ``<presentationML>``, which follows the rules presented [here](https://rest-api.symphony.com/docs/message-format/).
+This is a special tag that must hold all content that would be otherwise drawn on Symphony by the other tags, in a single string on its content.
+It is important that it contains matching information as it is used for visualising a message when a specific renderer is not present, on Symphony mobile apps or content export.

 We currently support any configured action via our **action** app on Zapier, which you can check it out [here](https://zapier.com/zapbook/symphony/).
 There, you can choose: an icon, a message header and a message body.